Lakshmanan195/HackIndia-Spark1-2025-DecentraMinds/README.md

 ---

 ## **Key Features**
-- **AI-Powered Verification:** Detects deepfakes, manipulated images, and plagiarized text.
+- **AI-Powered Verification:** Detects deepfakes and  manipulated images.
 - **Blockchain Storage:** Stores content hashes and verification results on the blockchain.
 - **Decentralized Storage:** Uses IPFS for secure and tamper-proof content storage.
 - **Token Incentives:** Users earn tokens for submitting content or contributing to the platform.